 11. ANONYMIZED AND AGGREGATED DATA

 11.1.
 Leadspace may process data based on extracts of Personal Data on an aggregated and non-identifiable forms, for Leadspace’s legitimate business purposes, including for testing, development, controls, and operations of the Service, and may share and retain such data at Leadspace’s discretion.

 12. DISPUTE RESOLUTION

 12.1.
-As the GDPR is subject to considerable evolvements and interpretation, the parties agree to communicate regularly about any open issues or process problems that require resolution.
+As Privacy Laws and Regulations are subject to considerable evolvements and interpretation, the parties agree to communicate regularly about any open issues or process problems that require resolution.
 The parties will attempt in good faith to resolve any dispute related to this DPA as a precondition to commence legal proceedings, first by direct communications between the persons responsible for administering this DPA and next by negotiation between executives with authority to settle the controversy.
 Either party may give the other party a written notice of any dispute not resolved in the normal course of business.
 Within five (5) business days after delivery of the notice, the receiving party will submit to the other party a written response.
 The notice and the response will include a statement of each party’s position and a summary of arguments supporting that position and the name and title of the executive who will represent that party.
 Within five (5) business days after delivery of the disputing party’s notice, the executives of both parties will meet at a mutually acceptable time and place, including by phone, and thereafter as often as they reasonably deem necessary, to resolve the dispute.
 All reasonable requests for information made by one party to the other will be honored.
 All negotiations pursuant to this clause are confidential and will be treated as compromise and settlement negotiations for purposes of applicable rules of evidence.

 13.1.
 This DPA will commence on the later of the date of its execution or the effective date of the Agreement to which it relates and will continue until the Agreement expires or is terminated.